 (WordPress Settings Menu)

-Your WordPress Settings include the following sections:
+Your WordPress Settings comprise of the following sections:

 (Plugins and themes can add new items to your Settings menu)